Jiří Štajner: Hannover 96

 Štajner quickly became a favourite with coach Ralf Rangnick, although the club from the Lower Saxonian capital had to pay his former club €3.5 million, which made Štajner the most expensive player in the history of Hannover 96.

 At the beginning of his spell in Germany he had trouble adapting to the style of play, only becoming a regular starter in his second season.
 On 22 May 2003, Štajner helped cement his status as a cult hero for the club, notably scoring the decisive goal against Borussia Mönchengladbach to retain Hannover's place in the top flight.
 The match ended 2–2.

-On 15 May 2010, he announced his return to his former club FC Slovan Liberec.
+On 15 May 2010, he announced his return to his former club Slovan Liberec.

 In 2015, he joined Czech lower league side TJ Spartak Chrastava.

 International career

 Štajner was a member of the Czech Republic national team, and played in the 2006 FIFA World Cup.